cdaher78/gpsd-influx/README.md

 ## InfluxDB
 Installation instructions for InfluxDB: https://docs.influxdata.com/influxdb/v2.3/install/

-Once you have Influx installed, create your organization, a bucket and and API token:
+Once you have Influx installed, create your organization, a bucket and an API token:

 ## gpsd